mchan7841/search_algorithms/README.md

 ## Greedy Breadth-First Search
 ### Premise
 Using the search algorithm, we will explore the possible game states by going through the frontier and looking at the state with the lowest heuristic value.
-TODO: add more

 ### Pseudo Code
 ```